cadet/CADET-RDM/docs/source/user_guide/getting-started.md

 ## Cookiecutter support

 [Cookiecutter](https://github.com/cookiecutter/cookiecutter) can be used to set a template as a starting position for the repository initialization.
+If <path_to_repo> is given as an absolute or relative path, it overwrites the name which may be given to the repository in the cookiecutter prompt.
+If no <path_to_repo> is provided, the repository is initialized in the root directory without creating a new directory even if this may be specified in the cookiecutter template.

 ```bash